spheronFdn/spheron-oss/README.md

 We welcome contributions from the open-source community.
 To contribute, please follow these steps:

-1. **Fork the Repository**: Click the "Fork" button in the top-right corner of this repository to create a copy of it in your GitHub account.
+1. **Fork the Repository**: Click the "Fork" button in the top-right corner of the respective project's repository to create a copy of it in your GitHub account.

 2. **Create a New Branch**: Before making any changes, create a new branch in your forked repository.
 Use one of the following naming conventions for your branch:
    - `feat/your-branch-name` for new features.